 To recap, multichannel advertising and marketing are all about engaging customers and increasing reach throughout platforms and in more than one channel.
 Multichannel advertising just takes it a step further by promoting specific products and services with paid ads.
 Meanwhile omnichannel marketing is about creating a connected cross-channel experience to aid in the buyer journey.
 Different channels require unique attention just like each customer experiences.

 Benefits of multichannel advertising

 Multichannel advertising is one of the most effective ways to reach customers on their favorite platforms with targeted, high-quality content.

 Breaking that down further, these are the biggest benefits of multichannel advertising:

-Give consumers more chances to engage with your brand by launching marketing campaigns across each channel they use.
+For a more robust marketing strategy and improved customer experience, give consumers more chances to engage with your brand by launching marketing campaigns for each channel they use.

 According to Harvard Business Review, 73% of customers use multiple channels during their shopping journey.

 McKinsey also found that 70% of shoppers are willing to try cross-channel shopping methods for convenience and accessibility.